canvasxyz/canvas/docs/7-upgrading.md

 # Upgrading Applications

-Upgrading a peer-to-peer application is a little more complex than upgrading an application where everyone is coordinated by a central server.
+Upgrading a peer-to-peer application is slightly more complex than upgrading an application coordinated by a central server.

-Canvas has functional but minimal support for upgrading applications right now, using two strategies:
+We have functional but minimal support for two ways to upgrade applications:

 * [Soft-fork upgrades](#soft-forks), where an application gets *extended* with actions that wouldn't be accepted in the pre-upgrade application.
 This requires reasoning about actions, and taking care to not introduce changes that would cause peers to go out of sync.
 * [Hard-fork upgrades](#hard-forks), where the application gets switched to a new contract and peer-to-peer mesh entirely.
-Hard forks start from a flattened, compacted snapshot of the existing application history, and have an entirely different topic.
+Hard forks start from scratch, from a flattened, compacted snapshot of the existing application history.

+Regular, soft-forked applications have a topic like `example.xyz`, while hard-forked applications have a topic like `example.canvas.xyz#ffae63ab95cc5483`.

 ## Using the Network Explorer